PannenetsF/wageubn/README.md

 With more consideration of hardware implement, the input and output of any module should be FIXED(or quantized).
 So there is a `iostrict` attribute to do this.

+## wageubn's problem

+`iostrict` is one part as stated in [last section](#wageubnconfig).
+The paper uses `directquant` almost everywhere, which turns to a new problem: the given k is not the bitwidth of data.
+It's just the width of the decimal.
+As a result, I decide to add more attribute to control the module's real bitwidth.

 # Contributing